carbon-language/carbon-lang/docs/design/generics/details.md

 -   It makes reading code harder, since you have to search the file for these declarations that affect name lookup.

-**Comparison with other languages:** Both Rust and Swift support external implementation.
+**Comparison with other languages:** Both Rust and Swift support out-of-line implementation.
 [Swift's syntax](https://docs.swift.org/swift-book/LanguageGuide/Protocols.html#ID277)
 does this as an "extension" of the original type.
 In Rust, all implementations